stangreg/Ignitron/README.md

 * Spark 40
 * Spark Mini
 * Spark GO

-(Note: On Spark 2, Ignitron supports only the first bank of HW presets so far.
-The rest is fully functional.)

 **Ignitron** gives you full control over your Spark Amp:
 * Switch between the four **hardware presets**